alifiroozi80/CKA/CKA/README.md

 * 4 processes runs on every control plane node
     * Api Server
         * Cluster gateway
-        * Acts as gatekeeper for authentication!
+        * Acts as the gatekeeper for authentication!
         * [X] Only 1 entrypoint into the cluster
         * Api Server is **load balanced**
     * Scheduler